Patrickcpoole/simple-budget/README.md

-# Wealthfront Account Creation App
+# Simple Budget

-Welcome to the Wealthfront Account Creation App!
-This application is a Next.js CRUD application with a Ruby on Rails backend that allows users to create an account and log in to a fake financial service.
-The application also uses react hook forms to handle form validation and submission.
+Welcome to Simple Budget App!
+This project was for a companies' take-home coding assignment where I was tasked with building a create account form with proper validation and error handling.
+I intend to convert and build out this project using the Ruby on Rails backend and NextJS frontend to create a simple budgeting app.

 ## Table of Contents